Sterling Airways Flight 296: Accident

 Sterling Airways Flight 296 was chartered by the tour company Tjæreborg Rejser to take 106 Europeans home from vacations in Ceylon (present day Sri Lanka).
 The flight from Colombo to Copenhagen was scheduled to make refuelling stops in Bombay, Dubai, and Ankara.
 A change of crew was also scheduled during the stop in Ankara.
 Flight 296 departed from Colombo on time at 17:20 local time for Bombay.

 The 106 passengers were from Denmark, Finland, Norway, Sweden, and West Germany.
 The Danish cockpit crew consisted of Captain Ole Jørgensen, 35, and First Officer Jørgen Pedersen, 30.

 At 19:45, it landed in Bombay.
 The passengers were not allowed to de-plane during the stop in Bombay.
 After refuelling Flight 296 departed Bombay for the next stop in Dubai at 21:20.

 According to the flight plan, Flight 296 from Bombay to Dubai was to follow the R19 air corridor at flight level 310 (31,000 ft.
 The length of the route was 1,045 nmi the majority of it passing over the Arabian Sea, while the route had 5 waypoints for reports on position: SALMON, SEAHORSE, BLUE WHALE, DOLPHIN and SPEARFISH, located 292, 531, 706 and 854 miles (185, 541, 983, 1308 and 1582 km) respectively, from Bombay.

-At 21:40, the crew of Flight 296 informed the Bombay approach controller that they were passing the SALMON waypoint and that they were climbing from flight level 250 (7.62 km), to 310.
+At 21:40, the crew of Flight 296 informed Bombay approach control that they were passing SALMON waypoint and they were climbing from flight level 250 (25000 ft), to 310.
 At 21:49 the controller reported the flight reaching FL 310.
-At 21:14 the crew reported passing the SEAHORSE waypoint.
+At 21:14 the crew reported passing SEAHORSE waypoint.
 At 21:52, the Bombay controller instructed the crew to change frequencies.
 Beginning at 21:47 the controllers experienced communication problems with Flight 296, but managed to re-establish communication at 22:04.
-Flight 296 passed the BLUE WHALE waypoint at 22:49 which was 3 to 6 minutes earlier than expected.
+Flight 296 passed BLUE WHALE waypoint at 22:49 which was 3 to 6 minutes earlier than expected.